The Responsible Foundation Model Development Cheatsheet: A Review of Tools & Resources: Methodology Guidelines

 \paragraph{Scope \& Limitations.} We've compiled resources, tools, and papers that guide model development, and which we believe will be especially helpful to nascent (and often experienced) foundation model developers.
 However, this guide is \emph{far from exhaustive}---and here's what to consider when using it:

-\begin{itemize}[itemsep=1pt] \item \textbf{Temporal scope.} Foundation model development is a rapidly evolving science. \textbf{This document is only a sample, dated to March 2024.} The full cheatsheet is more comprehensive and open for on-going public contributions: \href{http://fmcheatsheet.org}{fmcheatsheet.org}. \item \textbf{Applicable developers.} We scope these resources to mid-to-small foundation model developers.
+\begin{itemize}[itemsep=1pt] \item \textbf{Temporal scope.} Foundation model development is a rapidly evolving science. \textbf{This document is only a sample, dated to March 2024.} \item \textbf{Tools \& Resources}: This is not a general survey of scientific literature (which can include theory, abstract recommendations, and analysis), but on practicable instruments for AI development, evaluation, and safety---which a developer can directly apply.
+These tools and resources are specifically scoped to datasets, databases, frameworks, taxonomies, protocols, interactive websites, APIs, software, and code repositories (for data processing, training, evaluation, or other uses).
+We also selectively include literature with specific best practice recommendations, and literature surveys for further context on a topic. \item \textbf{Applicable developers.} We scope these resources to mid-to-small foundation model developers.
 Large organizations, with commercial services and/or wide user bases, have broader considerations for responsible development that what is outlined in this work. \item \textbf{Development phases \& modalities} We've scoped our data modalities only to \textbf{text, vision, and speech}, and to the phases of development outlined in \cref{fig:cheatsheet-flow}.
 We support multilingual resources, but acknowledge there remain significant community-wide gaps in awareness and adoption here.. \item \textbf{We remind users to follow standard practice in assessing the security and viability of each tool, particularly for their circumstance.} At times we have provided resources with conflicting advice, as it is helpful to be aware of divided community perspectives.
 Our notes throughout are designed to contextualize these resources, to help guide the reader's judgement. \end{itemize}